Ayade Identifies Path to Africa’s Growth, Greatness - THISDAYLIVE

-Cross River State Governor, Sir Ben Ayade, has urged African countries to undertake agro-industrial revolution if it must shake off the ugly tag of under-development and backwardness.
+Cross River State Governor, Prof. Ben Ayade, has urged African countries to undertake agro-industrial revolution if it must shake off the ugly tag of under-development and backwardness.

 He said while the need to industrialise Africa has become pertinent and urgent, the continent must make sure that the right steps are taken if the objective must be achieved.